Meeco/js-sdk/packages/cli/README.md

 Delete a member of an organization.
 This command is only accessible to organization owners.
 The system will not allow to delete the last owner of the organization.

 ```
-Delete a member of an organization.
-This command is only accessible to organization owners.
-The system will not allow to delete the last owner of the organization.

 USAGE
   $ meeco organization-members:delete ORGANIZATION_ID ID